 5.06 years.
-The study showed statistically significant decreases in behavioral and emotional problems and depressive symptoms, and increases in general functioning.
+The study showed statistically significant decreases in behavioral and emotional problems and depressive symptoms, and increases in general functioning.36

-- 33. This is the same level of evidence as supports the use of GnRH analogs for the treatment of central precocious puberty which the Ban permits.
+33. This is the same level of evidence as supports the use of GnRH analogs for the treatment of central precocious puberty which the Ban permits.
 Central precocious puberty is the premature initiation of puberty, before 8 years of age in people assigned female at birth and before 9 in people assigned male, by the central nervous system.
 The potential negative effects of precocious puberty include impairment of final adult height as well as antisocial behavior and lower academic achievement.
 There are no randomized trials evaluating the adult height of treated and untreated individuals.
 Most studies are observational and compare pretreatment predicted final height with actual final height.
 These studies have additional limitations including small sample sizes.
 This "low" quality evidence nonetheless is sufficient to support the use of GnRH analogs as treatment for central precocious puberty.
-The Ban therefore subjects the use of GnRH analogs to a double standard.
-There are no randomized clinical trials for the use of GnRH analogs to treat precocious puberty or gender dysphoria, but the evidence is deemed sufficient for the former but not the latter. - 34.
-The evidence supporting the guideline's recommendations regarding genderaffirming hormone treatment in adolescents include Annelou L. C. de Vries and colleagues' longer-term follow-up of individuals after pubertal suppression through sex hormone and genderaffirming surgical treatment.
-Participants' mean age at their initial assessment was 13.6 years and
+37 The Ban therefore subjects the use of GnRH analogs to a double standard.
+There are no randomized clinical trials for the use of GnRH analogs to treat precocious puberty or gender dysphoria, but the evidence is deemed sufficient for the former but not the latter.

+34. The evidence supporting the guideline's recommendations regarding genderaffirming hormone treatment in adolescents include Annelou L. C. de Vries and colleagues' longer-term follow-up of individuals after pubertal suppression through sex hormone and genderaffirming surgical treatment.
+Participants' mean age at their initial assessment was 13.6 years and their mean age at their final assessment was 20.7 years.
+The researchers report the resolution of gender dysphoria and improvement in psychological functioning.38

-&lt;sup>36 de Vries AL, Steensma TD, Doreleijers TA, Cohen-Kettenis PT.
-Puberty suppression in adolescents with gender identity disorder.
-A prospective follow-up study.
+36 de Vries AL, Steensma TD, Doreleijers TA, Cohen-Kettenis PT.
+Puberty suppression in adolescents with gender identity disorder: A prospective follow-up study.
 J Sex Med.
 2011;8(8):2276-2283.

-&lt;sup>37 Mul D, Hughes IA.
+37 Mul D, Hughes IA.
 The use of GnRH agonists in precocious puberty.
 Eur J Endocrinol.
 2008;159(Suppl 1):S3-S8.